gamblevore/speedie/Documentation/Safety.md

 This works fine now!
 Because the nil-checker understands how loops work.

+The infererencer only works on local vars, not on object properties or global vars, sadly.
+But you can copy them to a local var and then let the inferencer do its work.

-You can override the nil-checker using the `!` symbol.
+You can also override the nil-checker using the `!` symbol.

     // parsing this particular string, should never return nil, but speedie doesnt know this.
     || msg = "abc, def".parse